ibm-cloud-docs/account/enterprises.md

 When compared to using multiple stand-alone accounts, enterprises offer the following key benefits:
 - Centralized account management: View your entire enterprise hierarchy at a glance, without needing to switch accounts.
 You can add existing accounts or create new accounts directly within the enterprise.
 - Consolidated subscription billing: Track your subscriptions and credit spending for all accounts from a single view.
 Your subscription credit is pooled and shared among accounts in the enterprise.
-- Top-down usage reporting: From your enterprise account, you can view usage of all accounts in your enterprise, organized by account group.
+- Top-down usage reporting: From your enterprise account, you can view usage of all accounts in your enterprise, which is organized by account group.

 ## Enterprise hierarchy
 {: #enterprise-hierarchy}